Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 #### mDNS (multicast DNS)

-mDNS is an alternative to traditional DNS on the local network.
+mDNS is an alternative to traditional DNS on the local network operating on port 5353.
 Instead of relying on a DNS server, it uses multicast traffic to resolve hostname to IP address.
 The client sends the mDNS request to multicast address `224.0.0.251` for IPv4 or `ff02::fb` for IPv6.
 Every host on the local network will receive it.